toransahu/notes/docs/Computer-Science/ds.md

 --------|--
 1962|Georgy Adelson-Velsky & Evgenii Landis

+### Specification
-Idea: While creating/updating a BST, if the __heights of the two child subtree of a node__ differs by more than 1, then rebalance that node.
+- While creating/updating a BST, if the __heights of the two child subtree of a node__ differs by more than 1, then rebalance that node

-Rebalancing is done by performing single or double-step rotation.
+- Rebalancing is done by performing single or double-step rotation

-Note: Try to rebalance the BST as soon as possible.
+- Note: Try to rebalance the BST as soon as possible.

-### Rotations
+### Rotation

 #### LL (left-left) Rotation